A walk through Mazkeret Batya and the First Aliyah

 -

-Continue on the continuation of HaGoren, which is Sderot Motta Gur.
+Turn right out of the park and continue on the continuation of HaGoren, which is Sderot Motta Gur.
 Go past the first roundabout.
 Soon after the roundabout you will see the entry to the cemetery on side of the road on your left.
-A short distance from the entrance to the cemetery is the red-brick mausoleum of Rav Mohilever (G).

 The mausoleum for the reinterred remains of Rav Shmuel Mohilever.
 The building can be seen from the entrance of the cemetry.